 Insurance maps of Cleveland, Ohio (Sanborn, 1886) V. 2

-- Analyze a Map worksheet, National Archives and Records Administration: Worksheet for novice/younger/ESL students asks general questions to explore and analyze map.
+- Analyze a Map Worksheet, National Archives and Records Administration (PDF): Worksheet for novice/younger/ESL students asks general questions to explore and analyze map.

-- Analyze a Map worksheet, National Archives and Records Administration: Worksheet for intermediate/secondary students asks general questions to explore and analyze maps.
+- Analyze a Map Worksheet, National Archives and Records Administration (PDF): Worksheet for intermediate/secondary students asks general questions to explore and analyze maps.

 - Getting Started with Maps in the Classroom, Library of Congress: Blog post provides ideas and resources for using maps in the classroom.